The Cooking Dish

 Hi Yvonne, I’m by no means an expert when it comes to the nitty gritty of all the details, but from what I understand, there’s still lots of research to be done on the health benefits of flavonoids.
 I think the wikipedia article on them does a pretty good job of summing those up: Flavonoid.
 The link takes you to section 3, “Potential salutary effects on human health.”
 I hope that helps!
 Thanks for stopping by.

-Suzanne courageously affirms...
+24. Suzanne handsomely affirms...

 I inadvertantly planted red onions in my garden this year.
 I don’t mind them for fresh/cooking, but I wonder if I can substitute them in bread and butter pickles, will they hold up as a white/yellow onion would?
 Thanks, Suzanne

-Chris Mower boistrously types...
+• Chris Mower boistrously suggests...

 I’ve never made bread and butter pickles, but I do know there a few recipes out there that call for red onions instead of the yellow ones.
 The red ones will most likely give you a slightly more subdued flavor, but in my opinion, would hold up just fine and taste great.